 Climate Friendly Practice

 Our climate change coordinators at GCVS are here to support your organisation to take climate friendly action.
-We are able to support board and committee members, staff and volunteers, as well as to advocate on behalf of the communities you serve.
+We want to help board and committee members, staff and volunteers to make and implement improvements, as well as to advocate on behalf of the communities you serve.

-Our role is to highlight relevant workshops, events, and other opportunities in and around Glasgow, and available through GCVS.
-We wish to support the great climate work already going on and to encourage and empower new initiatives.
+Our role is to highlight relevant resources, training workshops and events, funding sources and other opportunities in and around Glasgow, and available through GCVS.
+We support the great climate work already going on and encourage and empower new initiatives.

 • Managing community facilities